 We’ve made it our mission to deliver middleware worthy of today’s distributed needs, and today we’re unveiling three new innovations that make our appliances more performant and reliable than ever.

 It may seem crazy to spend time doubling the performance of a product that is already 25 times faster than the competition, but we did it anyway.
 The truth is there aren’t that many guaranteed messaging applications in the world that need 200, 000 messages per second, but many of our customers are consolidating dozens or even hundreds of applications onto a single shared backbone, with our secure hardware virtualization capability partitioning the traffic.
 It means huge savings and much simpler applications with faster, more reliable performance.
 Want some details?
-Check out this 2 minute movie on the topic.

 When we looked at how customers were managing disaster recovery (DR) for software-based products with SAN-based replication tools like SRDF (Symmetrix Remote Data Facility from EMC), we knew we could do better.
 SRDF is great at general purpose SAN storage replication, which is optimized for applications that write once, preferably in big blocks, and read many times.
 The problem is, guaranteed messaging is a terrible match for SRDF.
 It’s about lots of little, short lived operations that only exist while data is in transit.
 Solace had already cracked the code on using our own patented hardware to take disks out of the critical path and still guarantee delivery, resulting in landmark performance.
 We’ve also mastered WAN optimized streaming between locations.
 Our new disaster recovery solution builds on these prior innovations to blow the doors off SAN-based DR with a solution tailor-made for the unique attributes of guaranteed messaging.
 If you rely on messaging and care about DR, you really need to check out this 2 minute movie to see some of what makes Solace’s solution so different.